-Regular preventive maintenance is probably the single thing you can do as a car owner to keep your ride happy and save money on repairs in the future.
+Regular preventive maintenance is probably the single most important thing you can do as a car owner to keep your ride happy and save money on repairs in the future.
 However, not everyone agrees on what preventive maintenance is, what you should do, and when you should do it.

 It’s difficult to make a universal recommendation for how frequently you should have your vehicle engine oil changed, but the answer is often in your owner’s manual.

 3000 to 5000 miles is typical, but it really depends on several factors; such as driving conditions, driving habits, and the car you are driving.

 Our service adviser can give you a detailed interval schedule that fits your cars needs.

 Our technicians will inspect and top off most accessible fluids while also checking the fluid condition, such as brake fluid for moisture and copper content, coolant protection level, and transmission fluid (if accessible) to name a few.

 We do a full under body visual inspection including, but not limited to, brakes, tires, shocks, struts, ball joints, tie rods, and more.

 Supported with Data